<medium>It is portable and runs on:<medium>

 And what is making code runs so fast?
-Let's consider some interesting V8's characteristics.
+Let's consider some interesting V8 characteristics.

 The first optimizing compiler of V8 was "FullCodegen".
 The newest and more advanced is "Turbofan".
 Its backend is used by the V8's low-level register-based interpreter called 'Ignition'.
 This combined Ignition+TurboFan pipeline was launched in 2017.

-In 2018, Chromium team started a project called V8 Lite.
-The main aim was a forcefully reducing memory usage.
+In 2018, the Chromium team started a project called V8 Lite.
+The main aim was a forcefully reduce memory usage.

 Originally, it was intended as a Lite mode for low-memory devices or embedded use cases.
 But soon developers decided to fully implement optimization bonuses in the regular V8, advancing all vee-eight usage areas.
 You can consult technical details of memory savings and improved execution speed without wizardry in V8's official blog.

 There is a short list of presented developer-facing goodies: